zooba/pymanager/pep-draft.md

 It's worth noting that there is no way to make the MSI install fully compatible with a Store install, and users with both will likely encounter confusion or problems.
-However, denying them the option is overall worse.
+It is anticipated that only users without Store app support will use the MSI.

 Our release processes will start publishing plain ZIP packages to python.org.
 These will be available from the FTP pages, but will not be listed directly on